CRG Research Report

 applied to all car lines, not just Camaro).

-stocking of rarely used ratios of 10-bolt posi design), any
+the manufacturing and stocking complexities of rarely used ratios of 10-bolt

 L30/M20s with 12-bolt axles, in addition to the later